wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VI.7

 <p class=fip id=p7>
-7.&emsp;The first corrective step in undoing the error is to know first that the conflict is an expression of fear.
+7. The first corrective step in undoing the error is to know first that the conflict is an expression of fear.
 ²Say to yourself that you must somehow have chosen not to love, or the fear could not have arisen.
 3Then the whole process of correction becomes nothing more than a series of pragmatic steps in the larger process of accepting the Atonement as the remedy.
 ⁴These steps may be summarised in this way:<br>
-&emsp;⁵Know first that this is fear.<br>
+ ⁵Know first that this is fear.<br>
-&emsp;⁶Fear arises from lack of love.<br>
+ ⁶Fear arises from lack of love.<br>
-&emsp;⁷The only remedy for lack of love is perfect love.<br>
+ ⁷The only remedy for lack of love is perfect love.<br>
-&emsp;⁸Perfect love is the Atonement.
+ ⁸Perfect love is the Atonement.
 </p>

 #### expanded

-7.&emsp;The first corrective step in undoing the error is to know first that the conflict is an expression of fear.
+7. The first corrective step in undoing the error is to know first that the conflict is an expression of fear.
 ²Say to yourself that you must somehow have chosen not to love, or the fear could not have arisen.
 3Then the whole process of correction becomes nothing more than a series of pragmatic steps in the larger process of accepting the Atonement as the remedy.
 ⁴These steps [in the process of accepting the Atonement] may be summarised in this way:<br>
-&emsp;⁵Know first that this [the conflict] is fear.<br>
+ ⁵Know first that this [the conflict] is fear.<br>
-&emsp;⁶Fear arises from lack of love.<br>
+ ⁶Fear arises from lack of love.<br>
-&emsp;⁷The only remedy for lack of love is perfect love.<br>
+ ⁷The only remedy for lack of love is perfect love.<br>
-&emsp;⁸Perfect love is the Atonement.
+ ⁸Perfect love is the Atonement.

 #### substituted

-7.&emsp;The first corrective step in undoing the error is to know first that the conflict is an expression of fear.
+7. The first corrective step in undoing the error is to know first that the conflict is an expression of fear.
 ²Say to yourself that you must somehow have chosen not to love, or the fear could not have arisen.
 3Then the whole process of correction becomes nothing more than a series of pragmatic steps in the larger process of accepting the Atonement as the remedy.
 ⁴The steps in the process of accepting the Atonement may be summarised in this way:<br>
-&emsp;⁵Know first that the conflict is fear.<br>
+ ⁵Know first that the conflict is fear.<br>
-&emsp;⁶Fear arises from lack of love.<br>
+ ⁶Fear arises from lack of love.<br>
-&emsp;⁷The only remedy for lack of love is perfect love.<br>
+ ⁷The only remedy for lack of love is perfect love.<br>
-&emsp;⁸Perfect love is the Atonement.
+ ⁸Perfect love is the Atonement.

 #### simplified